UX Design

 I was the lead designer in this phase

-Challenge 2.1
+Design 2.1

 Challenge Statement

+Our clients suggested to add a lot more choices and filters in the query formulator.
 There’s no UI patterns in genomic software yet, while the workflow for building a query is very hard to understand.

 Actions